AdamSpiegel/Employee-Tracker/README.md

 ## Project Usage:computer:

-A backend employee management system which allows for a user to view thier entire staff, roles, salaries, and make edits accordingly to surpervise staff.
+A backend employee management system which allows for a user to view their entire staff, roles, salaries, and make edits accordingly to surpervise staff.

 ## License Information